2012 News Archives

 Geology & Geophysics PhD student Kate Griener was recently awarded the L. R. Wilson Best Student Paper Award by AASP – The Palynological Society.
 Kate presented her paper titled, “Carbon isotopic analysis of Southern beech (Nothofagus) pollen reveals shifts in Antarctic hydrology during the late Eocene“ at the AASP Annual Meeting in Lexington, Kentucky.

-More information about AASP and the L.R.
-Wilson Award can be found here.
+View more information about AASP and the L.R.
+Wilson Award.

 The LSU Department of Geology & Geophysics is pleased to welcome Dr. Peter Clift, the Charles T. McCord Chair in Petroleum Geology.
 Dr. Clift joined the Department this January and is already settling in.
 He is teaching Basin Analysis to a roomful of eager LSU graduate students and is busy setting up his research laboratory.
 Before joining LSU, Dr. Clift was at the University of Aberdeen working on the geology of continental margin basins.

 Clift has previously worked with the Woods Hole Oceanographic Institution, the Ocean

 Drilling Program at Texas A&M, and was a research fellow at the University of Edinburgh